codenvibes/alx-backend-javascript/0x04-TypeScript/README.md

 File: [task_1/js/main.ts]()
 </summary>

-Write a Class named StudentClass:
+Write a Class named `StudentClass`:

 - The constructor accepts firstName(string) and lastName(string) arguments
 - The class has a method named workOnHomework that return the string Currently working